Output Devices

 Flex Sensor

-To ensure I had the sensor connected I used a basic example code to test it working.
 I found a very simple code for this sensor on this website.
 This page is also very helpful with learning more about this type of sensor and wiring the pins.
-I copy and pasted in the code and adjusted my pin locations and gave it a test run.
+I connected my flex sensors right leg into the Analogue 0 pin on my ESP32-C6 and I connected the left leg into power.
+I connected the resistor into the same Analogue 0 pin as the flex sensor and the other end of the resistor is in ground.
+I copy and pasted the sample code from the site and adjusted the pin locations in the code to match my wiring and gave it a test run.

 Test Code

 I was able to flex the sensor and see the readout change in the serial monitor.
-Now the next step is to add in my output and update the flex sensor code to turn on or off my output based off a flex amount.
+When the sensor is straight, it shows a value around 300 and drops as low as 100 and goes as high as 1000 when bent in either direction.
+Now the next step is to add in my output, which will be an LED strip, and update the flex sensor code to change the color of the RGB strip depending on the bend of the sensor.

 Adding an Output